ZitaoTech/zmk-config_9900/README.md

 Hey 👋 welcome.
 Use this repo to generate your own ZMK keymap.

 ## Get started
+0. Register a github account if you don't have one.
 1. Fork this repo.
 2. Open up `config/bb9900.keymap` and edit the keymap to your liking.
 3. Check the Github Actions section.
 Your new firmware file should be available for download.